Agency Partners

 Key learnings from this report

-• The median time to hire for Frontend Engineers in Greece is 33 days, with a majority of positions filled between 25 to 60 days, emphasizing the need for strategic recruitment practices in a tight market.
+• The median time to hire for Frontend Engineers in Greece stands at 33 days, with a substantial number of candidates falling within the 25 to 30-day hiring range, providing valuable insights for CTOs and HR managers in optimizing their recruitment processes.

 Number of roles opened and closed for Angular Engineers in Greece in the last 3 months